Conversation starters: topics to talk about

 Explicit and implicit motives to start a conversation.

-Motives are combined intentions that you pass within your conversation.
-This is a subtle yet most important part that makes the conversation work.
-Every person engaging in conversation has some intentions and expectations of what they want from this conversation, based on the basic activities mentioned above.
-These intentions may be explicitly or implicitly formulated.
+Motives are complex intentions that you pass within your conversation.
+This is a subtle yet the most important part that makes the conversation work.

+With implicit reasons, some of the intentions behind conversation may not be recognized by the speaker.
 For instance, a person asks the question at the conference.
-Their pronounced intention is, obviously, to get an answer.
-But an implicit reason could be that they want to introduce themselves to the speaker and the audience by the intelligent question.
+Their obvious intention is to get an answer.
+But an implicit reason is that they want to introduce themselves to the speaker and the audience through the intelligent question.

-Asymmetric conversation perception
+Asymmetric conversation

-Conversation starters (aka things to talk about)
+Conversation starters (topics to talk about)

 Where to get conversation ideas?
 Two words: use context.
-Good convo starters are, in fact, the primary occasions to draw the attention of the person.
-Using the environment and traits you both share is the best way to pick a starter.
+Good conversation starters are, in fact, the basic excuses to draw the attention of the person.

 Where? \ Who?